UA-Tech-MIT/StudentAppStore/readme.md

     Open Visual Studio and go to File -> New -> Project -> Visual C++ -> Install Visual C++ Tools for Windows Desktop.
     The C++ compiler is used to compile browser-sync (and perhaps other Node modules).

+You will be using cygwin to run the program.
+You should be able access the root of your directory with `cd C:\ ` then navigate to your repository location.
+Contact me if you have any trouble.

 ---